SARS-CoV-2 Kappa variant: Community transmission

-Vaccines are effective against the Kappa variant, albeit to a lower extent than against the original strain.

 A study conducted by Oxford University in June 2021 said that the Oxford-AstraZeneca vaccine and the Pfizer-BioNTech vaccine were effective against the Kappa and Delta variants, suggesting that the current vaccines offer protection against these variants, although with slight reductions in neutralization.

 Covaxin was also found to be effective against the Kappa variant (B.1.617.1) as for other variants.

 The Moderna COVID-19 vaccine was also found to be effective against the Kappa variant, albeit with a 3.3-3.4 fold reduction in neutralization.